MMZK1526/Hrolog/README.md

 5. Hrolog does not allow the usage of undeclared predicates and functions.
 Constants can be used without declaration.
 6. Hrolog's inline comments start with `#` (compare to `%` in Prolog) and end with the end of the line.
 Hrolog does not have block comments.
 7. Hrolog does not have built-in operators, lists, and tuples.
 However, they can be defined in a prefix manner.
 See [here](/src/Test/programs/peanoNumbers.hrolog) for an example of addition and subtraction.
+8. Due to the lack of operators in Hrolog, digital constants does not have special meanings.
+They are treated as normal constants.
+For example, `0` is a constant, not a number.

 A Hrolog program consists of **clauses**, which consists of at most one **head** and zero or more **bodies**.
 Each of the heads and bodies is a **term**.
 There are three types.
 1. **Fact**: a fact is a clause with one head and no body.
 Its syntax is `<term> .` For example, `a.` is a fact.
 The semantics is that `a` is true.